 The current way of thinking about sexuality is to see sexual orientation as existing along a continuum that ranges from exclusive heterosexuality to exclusive homosexuality and includes various forms of sexuality in between these two points (American Psychological Society).
-It is helpful when accessing psychological support to consult with professionals who have had an understanding and experience working within the LGBTIQ community.
+It is helpful when accessing psychological support to consult with professionals who have had an understanding and experience working within the LGBTIQ+ community.

 There are some issues experienced by individuals who identify as gay, lesbian, bisexual or queer that can cause particular difficulties or concern.
-Some of these include coming out, belonging to a minority group, and dealing with homophobia in the family, place of study, workplace or the greater community.
+Some of these include coming out, belonging to a minority group, minority stress and dealing with homophobia in the family, place of study, workplace or the greater community.
 These issues may contribute to feelings of anxiety, depression, isolation and low self-esteem.

 Being in a relationship can be difficult at times.
 As issues arise, some are more easily navigated then others and may lead to you accessing support through counselling.
 It helps to address relationship issues early, rather than letting them go on unattended for years.